-economically disadvantaged students than the district as a whole.1 The school aims to counter this by accepting an equal number of students from each neighborhood.
+economically disadvantaged students than the district as a whole.
+The school aims to counter this by accepting an equal number of students from each neighborhood.
 Students who apply to MAST are evaluated on their academic performance and potential as well.

-All public school students in Florida must pass the

-Grade 10 Florida Comprehensive Assessment Test (FCAT) in order to graduate from high school.
+All public school students in Florida must pass the Grade 10 Florida Comprehensive Assessment Test (FCAT) in order to graduate from high school.
 The FCAT is based on Florida's Sunshine State Standards, which are not aligned to college readiness.
 Florida's 47 percent postsecondary participation rate is below the national average.
 In an effort to encourage college enrollment and persistence, the state of Florida offers state college scholarships to students who meet particular academic criteria.
-The largest of these, the Florida Bright Futures Scholarship, covers 100 percent of

-"It's a high-level learning environment with the expectation that everyone who comes through the doors is going to move onto another level of academics."

-- MAST parent

-Futures Scholarship, covers 100 percent of tuition and fees, and contributes \$375 per year towards college-related expenses for students who meet the requirements.
+The largest of these, the Florida Bright Futures Scholarship, covers 100 percent of "It's a high-level learning environment with the expectation that everyone who comes through the doors is going to move onto another level of academics."
+Most departments set aside common planning time for teachers to collaborate within and across departments.
+The math and science departments are located next to each other in the - MAST parent tuition and fees, and contributes \$375 per year towards college-related expenses for students who meet the requirements.
 Ninety percent of MAST graduates in 2007 qualified for a Bright Futures Scholarship.
 MAST also requires students to earn 29 credits for graduation, which is five more than the district requires.

-Small School Size Promotes Cohesion and a Sense of Community

-The small size of the school helps to ensure students receive sufficient attention and that no students fall through the cracks.
+Small School Size Promotes Cohesion and a Sense of Community The small size of the school helps to ensure students receive sufficient attention and that no students fall through the cracks.
 All incoming 9th-grade students at MAST participate in a four-week summer orientation where they receive instruction in math, technology skills, research skills, get to know their peers, and learn about the school's high expectations.
 The goals are to help all students reach similar levels of competence before they begin the school year and to ease the transition to the school.
-Each 9th-grade student is also paired with a 12th-grade student to introduce them to MAST and to answer questions.
+Each 9th-grade school, and English, social studies, foreign language, art, and music are similarly clustered.
+The common planning time, small number of teachers, and the proximal locations of the departments have allowed teachers to scaffold instruction from year to year and across the departments.
+For example, the school is considering asking science teachers to recommend reading material for the English teachers to use to improve reading skills. student is also paired with a 12th-grade student to introduce them to MAST and to answer questions.

 The school size affords school staff members with the opportunity to easily identify students who are struggling and could benefit from additional support.

 Tutoring is widely available, and students are encouraged to seek out their teachers for assistance at any time.
 Some students even call their teachers over the summer for advice on course selection.
-Teachers and staff work closely with students (particularly in the 9th grade) to help them deal with the stress of the challenging coursework.

-The MAST college advisor visits classes at least once a year to discuss how to prepare for college and helps all students register for both Bright Futures and financial aid.
+Teachers and staff work closely with students (particularly in the 9th The MAST college advisor visits classes at least once a year to discuss how to prepare for college and helps all students register for both Bright Futures and financial aid.
 Students are strongly encouraged to seek out the college advisor and their English teachers.
-There is so much personal support for students at the school; in fact both teachers and students indicate that more independence and less hand-holding may better prepare them for college.
-Nonetheless, this personal attention is essential for monitoring student progress, supporting struggling students, and assisting all students with the college and financial aid application processes.
+There is so much personal support for students at the school; in dependence and less hand-holding may better prepare is essential for monitoring student progress, supporting struggling students, and assisting all students with the college and financial aid application processes.